 In their most basic sense, fixed expenses do not change over time and flexible expenses do.
-In most individuals budgets, monthly mortgage or rent payments are fixed, while electric bills and food bills are somewhat flexible.
-While each bill may change over time, a fixed expense stays the same for at least a year.
+In most individuals' budgets, monthly mortgage or rent payments are fixed.
+The bank or the landlord expect to receive a certain amount to pay down the loan or the fee to live in the apartment.
+This figure is based on the agreement the person signed before moving in.
+Until a new arrangement is agreed to, it doesn't change.
+While each of the latter bills may change from week to week or month to month, a fixed expense stays the same for at least a 12-month period.
 Flexible expenses may change each month or only occur during certain times of the year.

 Personal Fixed Expenses

-When reviewing an individual's budget, several fixed expenses occur monthly.
-These expenses include rent, utilities and loan payments.
-Over the course of an individual's lifetime, these numbers may vary slightly depending upon inflation, moves, or whether debt is paid off or reduced.
+When reviewing a personal budget, several fixed expenses reoccur each month.
+These expenses include rent or a mortgage payment, car insurance premiums and personal loan payments.
+Over the course of an individual's lifetime, these numbers may vary depending upon inflation, whether the person is renting or owns his own home, or whether debt is paid off or reduced.
 For the most part, an individual can budget these numbers to be exactly the same month after month with analysis done at the end of the year to determine whether any small variances have occurred.

 Business Fixed Expenses